Inexpensive Property Screening for Meth Residue

 No testing, including that done by a properly trained industrial hygienist is considered proof that no meth residue exists in a property.
 Positive tests are considered evidence that meth is present.
 A non-positive test is always considered inconclusive.

 This monitor requires data service from a cell phone provider.
+GSM SIm card required for operation.
 Data only service is available for as low as $1 a month.
 Here's an article about some of the least expensive plans available: LOW COST DATA PLANS